staceybeck/teambrainiac/README.md

 - pip install boto3
 - pip install nibabel

+### All_subject_masked_labeled.ipynb

+- This is the pre-processing notebook
+- This notebook will perform masking and normalization as well as filtering by label for all matlab data with running one cell.
+- Once the data is returned as masked, filtered and then normalized, check the shape/dims
+- Saves the data locally as pickle file

 ### Access_Load_Data.ipynb

 - This is a demo notebook for how the function access_load_data() works in utils.py